Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Brain fog and difficulty concentrating

-The feeling of confusion or cloudiness that prevents you from thinking clearly happens when EBV feeds on its favorite foods, which include toxic heavy metals like mercury, as well as dairy, eggs, wheat, corn, excess adrenaline and prescription medications.
-As EBV feasts and thrives, it releases more waste, and these neurotoxins travel to the brain and disrupt neurotransmitters.
-When focus problems are defining your brain fog , it's usually due to an extra abundance of heavy metals in the brain combined with this short circuit.
-This can often lead to a misdiagnosis of attention deficit/hyperactivity disorder (ADHD), leaky gut, a parasitic infection, Lyme disease, or a thyroid disorder.
+The feeling of confusion or fogginess that keeps you from thinking clearly occurs when EBV feeds on its favorite foods, which include toxic heavy metals like mercury, as well as dairy, eggs, wheat, corn, excess adrenaline, and prescription medications.
+As EBV feasts and thrives, it produces more waste products, and these neurotoxins travel to the brain and disrupt neurotransmitters.
+When focus issues are a contributing factor to your brain fog , it’s usually due to an excess of heavy metals in the brain, combined with this short circuit.
+This can often lead to misdiagnoses of attention deficit hyperactivity disorder (ADHD), leaky gut, parasitic infections, Lyme disease, or a thyroid disorder.

 Memory loss

-Memory problems are due to the same root cause as brain fog , as EBV eats its favorite foods into your body and loads you with much more destructive waste.
-In this case, the cause is higher levels of mercury and other toxic heavy metals, which give the virus extra fuel, and it releases an extra amount of neurotoxic waste, interrupting the activity of neurotransmitters.
-Furthermore, when these heavy metals are oxidized in the brain or liver, the toxic waste saturates brain tissue, suffocating electrical impulses and interfering with memory function.
+Memory problems are caused by the same underlying cause as brain fog , as EBV eats up its favorite foods in your body and loads you up with much more destructive waste.
+In this case, the cause is higher levels of mercury and other toxic heavy metals, which give the virus extra fuel, and it releases extra neurotoxic waste that disrupts neurotransmitter activity.
+Furthermore, when these heavy metals oxidize in the brain or liver, the toxic waste saturates brain tissue, stifling electrical impulses and preventing proper memory function.

 “Thyroid Diseases – Explaining Your Symptoms (Part 1)” ;